Mellanox/mkt/README.md

 ## Docker preperation

 **mkt** uses docker images from the Mellanox private docker container registry (harbor.mellanox.com).
-By default **mkt** will download required images automatically.
+By default **mkt** will download required images automatically upon first use.

-Images can be generated locally by running the **mkt images** command.
-This may be faster if the user has a slow network to the harbor server.
+Images can be generated locally by running the **[mkt images](docs/mkt_images.1.md)** command.
+This may be faster if the user has a slow network connection to the harbor server.